Lesson Sample

 6 – 200 2-VOICE DICTATION 11A – 65 Minutes

 A – This is a test (Golden Ticket).
-Make sure you’ve set aside enough time to write for 5 minutes, and then type for 60.
+Make sure you’ve set aside enough time to write for 5 minutes, then transcribe for 60.

 B - Space up.
 Do a mental check of your body.
 Relaxed?
 Close your eyes.
 Take 3 GREEN breaths in and 3 RED breaths out.
 Start the dictation.